ConnorWiseman/jcink-custom-structure/README.md

 </script>
 ```

 Functions are useful when more fine-tuned behavior is desired.
-Each module includes a built-in function for checking whether a specified value exists should the default defaulting options prove restrictive.
+Each module includes a built-in method for checking whether a specified value exists should the default defaulting options prove restrictive.

 ```html
 <% BOARD %>